js-cookie/js-cookie/README.md

 ## Manual release steps

-* Increment the version number in the `src/js.cookie.js` file
 * Run `grunt release` command with `:minor`, `:patch` or `:major` flags
 * Upload the minified file into the github release ([geddski/grunt-release#47](https://github.com/geddski/grunt-release/issues/47))
 * Link the documentation of the latest release tag in the `README.md`